kmprioliPROF/MAT_8452_Final_Project/README.md

 ---
 title: "README"
 author: "Katherine M. Prioli"
-date: "December 20, 2018"
+date: "December 18, 2018"
 output: html_document
 ---

 ## **Purpose**

 This repo contains the data, full source code, final report, and slides for my MAT 8452 final project.
-The objective of this project is to compare nonparametric methods to their parametric equivalents for key quality of life characteristics across countries.
+The objective of this project was to compare nonparametric methods to their parametric equivalents for key quality of life characteristics across countries.

 ## **Contents**